iturdikulov/notes/Go_tour.md

 Is non-explicit conversion between numeric types in assignments allowed?
 <br class="f">
+TODO: add example
-Unlike in C, in Go assignment between items of different type requires an explicit conversion.
+Unlike in C, in Go assignment between items of different type requires an explicit conversion. <!--SR:!2025-07-30,3,170-->

 Which type `i`, `j` and `k` will have?
 ```go